arischaristes/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-Movie recommendation system using MovieLens dataset
+Movie recommendation system using MovieLens dataset.
+Recommendations are made using item-based or user-based collaborative filtering.